dominique-unruh/scala-isabelle/setup.md

 to add scala-isabelle to your build.

 Furthermore, you need to download the Isabelle distribution and unpack it somewhere (not needed for compilation, so your application could also do it at runtime).
-In the example below, we will assume that you have installed Isabelle2021-1 at `/opt/Isabelle2021-1`.
+In the [example](example.md) below, we will assume that you have installed Isabelle2022 at `/opt/Isabelle2022`.